Peanutzy1/zero-over-zero/docs/core.md

   - think of it like a filter, each cull function filters out the ids that don't pass certain requirements
 2. ActiveIDs is the final list of entities that survived the culls
-- You create a hook using the HazelnutHook class in [here](../src/core/HazelnutHook) (veri silly) **NOTE**: you have to pass the ContainerMap Generic to the constructor so that the hook knows the manager's containers
+- You create a hook using the HazelnutHook class in [here](../src/core/HazelnutHook) (veri silly) **NOTE**: The hook is generic over the same ContainerMap as the manager it operates on.
 ### Methods
   - addCull(fn: CullFn)
   - cull(initalIDs: string[], manager: MacademiaManager<C>)